Monitor and control the recovery of by-products in food and drink operations

 You need to know and understand:

-- the relevant legal and regulatory, health and safety, hygiene and environmental standards and instructions and what might happen if these are not followed
+- the relevant legal and statutory requirements and instructions and what might happen if these are not followed

 - what is cross contamination, the effects and how to evaluate the risks of cross contamination